erwan2212/NTHASH-FPC/README.md

 <b>runas</b> will launch a process in elevated mode. <br/>

 <b>runts</b> will launch a process in the context of another TS session. <br/>
+Note that this one needs the setcbprivilege so you will have to find a token with such privilege first (like winlogon.exe). <br/>

 todo/news: <br/>
 -decrypt sam hashes online (rather than patching lsass) and offline : done in v1.1 <br/>